-- If the linker finds a definition of main() and does not find a reference to (or definition of) symbol, then it generates an error. - If the linker finds a definition of main() and a reference to (or definition of) symbol, and no entry point is specified, then the linker generates a warning.
+- If the linker finds a definition of main() and does not find a definition of symbol, then it generates an error. - If the linker finds a definition of main() and a definition of symbol, but no entry point is specified, then it generates a warning.